 In forecasting the 'business as usual', or 'without the plan' scenario it is first necessary to determine what that means.
-In the case of the LDP, the absence of a Plan is taken to mean the continued implementation of the CNPA's overarching Plans such as the NPPP 2017 and current Local Development Plan (LDP) 2015 as well as the international and national PPS listed in Appendix I (p.
-107).
+In the case of the LDP, the absence of a Plan is taken to mean the continued implementation of the CNPA's overarching Plans such as the NPPP 2017 and Local Development Plan (LDP) 2015 as well as the international and national PPS listed in Appendix I (p.
+105).
+However as the 2015 Local Development Plan would not accord with the legal requirement to be updated every 5 years, its content would have a weaker legal basis and be open to challenge.